-These peer mentoring groups are led by senior MicroEP students, and participation is required for all MicroEP students during their first two years in the program.
-The groups meet six times each fall and spring semester and focus on how to effectively communicate to other students that are not already familiar with the work.
-In this way, they practice communicating with young professionals unfamiliar with their field, and have an opportunity to discuss operational problems with their peers and receive feedback on their way of handling the problems.
-They are also taught the use of MS Project.
+These peer mentoring groups are led by senior MicroEP/MSEN students, and participation is required for all MicroEP/MSEN students during their first two years in the program.
+The groups are required to meet three times per semester in conjunction with the students' professional practice seminar courses.
+However, they typically end up meeting an additional three times each fall and spring semester and focus on how to effectively communicate to other students that are not already familiar with the work.
+In this way, they practice communicating with young professionals unfamiliar with their field and have an opportunity to discuss operational problems with their peers and receive feedback on their way of handling the problems.
+They are also taught the use of MS Project and 3-min / 12-min presentation formats that are modeled after federal program project update procedures.

-Spring 2020:
+Spring 2021:

-19 first and second year students in four Small Group Teams met six times.
+17 first and second year students in four Small Group Teams met six times.

-Attendance (excluding illness and conference travel) = 93%.
+Attendance (excluding illness, conference travel, and candidacy) = 100%.

-Fall 2020:
+Fall 2021: